bishmaybarik/Migrant_Loans/README.md

 │           ├── informal_borrowings_heatmap.png  # Heatmap for informal borrowings
 │
-├── .gitignore                          # Specifies files and folders to be ignored by Git │                                        # Example: *.csv, *.xlsx, __pycache__/, etc.
+├── .gitignore                          # Specifies files and folders to be ignored by Git │
-│
-├── LICENSE                             # License file for the project (e.g., MIT, GPL, or custom license) │
+├── LICENSE                             # License file for the project │
 ├── README.md                           # Project overview and documentation
 ```
 ## Formal and Informal Loans

-According to the CPHS-CMIE data, these are the distinctions I have made between the formal and the informal loan sources:
+The **CPHS-CMIE** dataset serves as the primary source for distinguishing between formal and informal loan structures.
+The classifications are as follows:

-Formal Loan Sources:
+### Formal Loan Sources
 - Borrowings from Banks
-- Borrowings from NBFC dealers
+- Borrowings from NBFC Dealers
 - Credit Card Borrowings

-Informal Loan Sources:
+### Informal Loan Sources
 - Borrowings from Money Lenders
 - Borrowings from Employers
 - Borrowings from Relatives and Friends
 - Borrowings from Self-Help Groups
 - Borrowings from Microfinance Institutions
-- Borrowings from Chitfunds
+- Borrowings from Chit Funds
 - Borrowings from Other Sources

+---

+This repository provides insights into the financial behaviors of migrants, with a focus on how migration influences their dependence on various loan structures.
+Explore the results and code files for detailed analysis and visualizations.